hanana2000/Clinical_Isolate_target_gene_alignments/README.md

 ## 🏆 top_hits_isolates folder

+- top_hits_isolates folder
     - find_top_hits[_GCA].py:
         - The find_top_hits.py file and find_top_hits_GCA.py file will both give the same output.
 They both find the top 5 hits, and from this the top hits (using logic outlined in diagram found in this repo based on bitscore), including top hit ambiguity.
     - compare_hits_between_refs.py:
         - If you have decided to run the isolates against two sets of target genes, then you can use the compare_hits_between_refs.py script to compare the top hits between either, and determine the top hit using the logic outlined in the repo diagram.
+- align_target_genes folder
+    - mafft_target_genes.py:
+        - This script will align two sets of target genes from different reference genomes.
+The number of target genes per ref genome must be the same.